What is Cholangitis?

 - Antibiotics are frequently used to arrest the infection that occurs in the biliary tree.

 - An ERCP can be done to remove stones or open strictures that may have caused cholangitis.

 - Surgery is often considered in patients that do not respond to antibiotics or non-invasive procedures like ERCP.

 Once a regimen of antibiotics is begun, the person usually begins to feel better quickly.
 Recovery depends a lot on how quickly treatment is begun, therefore it is very important that a medical professional be consulted as soon as possible.

-One possible complication is sepsis is a condition in which the body has a severe response to bacteria.
+One possible complication is sepsis, a condition in which the body has a severe response to bacteria.
 Human systems become inflamed when a person has sepsis.
 Blood pressure drops and organs begin to shut down.
 Without immediate medical treatment, death could be the result.
 This can happen very rapidly.

 Cholangitis is a condition that needs to be addressed aggressively and quickly.
-Whenever the symptoms listed earlier in this article occur, it is always prudent to seek medical advice immediately.
+Whenever multiple symptoms (listed earlier on this page) occur, it is always prudent to seek medical advice immediately.